Senior Year Capstone Project

 Level 1 Transformation

 All in all the project was a huge success.
 As my first VR game, I am immensely proud of the work we did as a team.
 We finished three different levels of the game, the second and third both being as fun to design as the first.
-I realized early on how difficult it is to work in a new software.
-Understanding lighting problems and lighting techniques was really difficult, and at one point in time I had to rebuild the entirety of level 2 because the polygons were letting too much light into the cave structure.
+I personally realized early on how difficult it is to work in a new type of hardware system.
+Designing for Leapmotion hand interaction systems provided a completely different interaction system for the user, which in turn allowed me to prototype different forms of gameplay.
+Different iterations of the gameplay allowed us to grow and learn the extent of the technology that we were using, and from our failures we gained new knowledge.

+Overall, the project was a complete success.
 My absolute favorite part was getting to showcase our work once it was finished.
-I had the joy of putting our booth together as well and it went beautifully.
+I had the joy of putting our booth together to have users and people on our university campus come demo the work that we had done.